CharlesCara/DatastreamDSWS2R/README.md

-## CRAN
+## Update 1.7.5
-Thank you to @mbannert for his work making the package ready to be released on CRAN.
+Improvement in handling of Token Callback function.

 ## Update 1.7.4
-Fixe for Issues #37 - charToDate error raised when list request had mixture of dates and character "NA""
+Fix for Issues #37 - charToDate error raised when list request had mixture of dates and character "NA""

 ## Update 1.7.2
 Fix for Issues #20 - requesting token after http 403 response